 You can read more about Social Engineering here: https://en.wikipedia.org/wiki/Social_engineering_(security)

-Malware is a term that describes many different types of undesireable computer software.
+Malware is a term that describes many different types of undesirable computer software.
 Many scams these days involve the use of malware.
 Malware can be used against individuals to gain information such as personal identification numbers or details, bank or credit card numbers, and passwords.
-Victims of malware scams often have installed malware on their computers and are convinced or coerced into payiing to have it removed.
+Victims of malware scams often have installed malware on their computers and are convinced or coerced into paying to have it removed.
 You should NEVER get an unsolicited call from ANYONE telling you that you have a virus or malware on your computer.
 You can read more about malware here: https://en.wikipedia.org/wiki/Malware

 Using free wireless connections sure can be helpful sometimes but it also has its risks.
 You can read more about staying safe on free wi-fi here: https://www.wired.com/story/public-wifi-safety-tips/

 Most internet service providers now offer free anti-virus, however whether or not it's free to you, you should ALWAYS protect your computers with antivirus software.
-You can read more about the importance of antivirus protections here.